azdim/azdim.github.io/content/blog/git.md

 ```

+* List of rules can be found [here.](https://github.com/markdownlint/markdownlint/blob/master/docs/RULES.md)

 * Please note that this is the rule exception strategy for markdownlint.
 Other pre-commit hooks will have a different syntax, which should be documented within the hook's repository.

-* Great now we have good looking code.
+* Great, now we have good looking code.
 Let's commit!

 ## What is commitizen?

-Commitizen is a Python package for writing descriptive and standardized commits across teams.
+Commitizen is a Python package for writing descriptive and standardised commits across teams.
 It also allows for changelog creation once you release a new version of the code base you are working on.

 ## Why use commitizen?

-1. Create a commit standard across your team.
+1. To create a commit standard across your team.
-2. Capture work items (Jira tickets or Azure board tickets) within your commit.
+2. To capture work items (Jira tickets or Azure board tickets) within your commit.
-3. Create commit prefixes that you can trigger pipelines base on.
+3. To create commit prefixes that you can trigger pipelines base on.
-4. Many more!
+4. And many more!

 ## Where do I start with commitizen?

-* You just need to install this tool and create great commits
+* You just need to install this tool and create great commits.

-* Commitizen can be configured further as per your custom requirements that can be set within your team.
-Documentation available [here.](https://commitizen-tools.github.io/commitizen/config/)
+* Commitizen can be configured further as per your custom requirements that can be set with your team.
+Documentation is available [here.](https://commitizen-tools.github.io/commitizen/config/)

 #### Step 1